Final Exam Study Guide

 - Open the repository/folder/directory in vs code

-- Convert the file to html and pdf
+- Convert the file to pdf

 - Push everything to github